Cysharp/Claudia/README.md

 ### WebGL

-In environments where using HttpClient for communication fails, such as WebGL, you need to replace the communication layer by using this [**UnityWebRequestHttpMessageHandler.cs**](https://gist.github.com/neuecc/854192b8d176170caf2c53fa7589dc90).
+In environments where using HttpClient for communication fails, such as WebGL, you need to replace the transport layer by using this [**UnityWebRequestHttpMessageHandler.cs**](https://gist.github.com/neuecc/854192b8d176170caf2c53fa7589dc90).

 ```csharp
 // replace handler to UnityWebRequestHttpMessageHandler